Table of Contents

 What is Investment casting?

-In investment casting, a wax or suitable polymer pattern is coated by dipping into the refractory material slurry.
+In Investment casting, a wax or suitable polymer pattern is coated by dipping into the refractory material slurry.
 Once the refractory material coating is hardened then this dipping process is repeated several times to increase the coating thickness and its strength.
 Once the final coating is hardened the wax is melted out and molten metal is poured into the cavity created by the wax pattern.
 Once the metal solidifies within the mould, metal casting is removed by breaking the refractory mould.

-Investment casting known as the lost wax casting is a precision casting process as it is capable of making high accuracy and intricately detailed castings compared to similar manufacturing processes such as sand casting.
+Investment casting known as lost wax casting is a precision metal casting process as it is capable of making high accuracy and intricately detailed castings compared to similar manufacturing processes such as sand casting.

 Typical parts include turbine rotors, gears, electronics enclosures, valves, jewellery and dental fixtures.
-Parts up to 1.5 m in diameter and weighing up to 1140 kg have been cast successfully in the past by this process, although typical part would be on average less than 100 mm in size and weighs less than 500g.
+Parts up to 1.5 m in diameter and weighing up to 1140 kg have been cast successfully in the past by this process, although the typical part would be on average less than 100 mm in size and weighs less than 500g.

 Figure 2 shows a gas turbine rotor casting at different stages.
 (Wax pattern, ceramic shell coating around the wax pattern, molten metal fill stage & final investment casting)